-Elizabeth I, daughter of Henry VIII and Ann Boleyn, ascended to the throne of England in 1558.
-With her pale complexion and curly red hair, she was considered to be beautiful for the standards of her time.
-Once Queen, Elizabeth would start to set trends and wealthy women would go to great lengths to look like her.
+Elizabeth I, daughter of Henry VIII and Anne Boleyn, became Queen of England in 1558.
+With her pale complexion and curly red hair, she perfectly personified the beauty ideal of the era.
+Rich women went to great lengths to look like her.
 Here’s how they did it:

 Eyes & Eyebrows

 During the Elizabethan era, women used black kohl to rim their eyes and make them look darker.
 They also used Belladonna to enlarges pupils and make their eyes look larger and sparkly.

 Eyebrows had to be thin and arched to create a high forehead (it was a sign of aristocracy).
 They achieved the look by plucking.

 During the Elizabethan period, rouge cheeks and lips were very popular.
 To achieve them, women used plant (like madder, an Asian plant with red roots) and animal dyes (such as cochineal, a beetle) on the cheeks.

 They also reddened their cheeks with a mixture of egg white and ochres.
 Other lip dies were madder, cochineal or vermilion, a red pigment obtained from mercury sulphide.

 All that makeup women (and men) used to achieve a white complexion wreaked their skin.
 To get rid of blemishes, wrinkles, spots and freckles the Elizabethans would use rosewater, lemon juice or mixture of eggshells, alum, mercury and honey.
 The wealthy would also bathe in ass’s milk while washing the face with mercury.

 Like pale skin, fair hair was fashionable, too.
 Women used different substances to dye or bleach their hair… even urine!
 Another way to get blonde hair was to use cumin seeds, saffron, oil and celadine.